 So in Chapter 8, I put up a Build Sheet.
-If you do all the math, you will find my $750 bike turned into a $3600 bike (some bits, like the battery, I already owned and just plugged in).
+If you do all the math, you will find my $750 bike turned into a $3600 bike (some bits, like the battery, I already owned and just plugged in so cashwise I am not out the full parts total).
 Given how expensive quality cargo bikes are, and the level of quality I have now, I am very happy with that cost vs. benefit.
 I have a really solid frame and top quality components, and a bike that is probably the best all-around transportation/auto replacement bike I have ever owned.

 But what of all of this was actually necessary?
 I build bikes as projects.
 Generally, I am more concerned with making the bike the best it can be.
 I don’t pay as much attention to final cost as most people would.
 Especially since I oftentimes upgrade in bits and pieces, which is less of a shock to the budget.

 Based on my experience with the stock Mongoose bike – seeing first hand what worked, what didn’t and what I changed because I had more money than brains – I can see a different way to go that might be of a lot more interest to people who just want a good bike that doesn’t break the bank.
 For the record, I’m of the opinion that the Mongoose Envoy represents a significant break from current cargo bike offerings in that it can be built into a first class solution for a lot less, thanks to its bargain basement starting price.

 So… lets build a few different configurations using my kitchen-sink, spaghetti-against-the-wall build.
 In the end, I replaced everything but the frame, headset and fork.

 All prices are in US Dollars.
 The last two builds are non-electrified.